Industrial Gear Oil South Africa — ISO VG Selection Guide

 Match Viscosity to Operating Temperature

-For industrial gearboxes, the ISO VG grade is matched to expected bulk oil temperature and shaft speed.
-Northern Cape mining operations in summer may push sump temperatures to 110°C+ — favouring higher viscosity or synthetic formulations.
+The ISO VG grade is matched to expected bulk oil temperature and shaft speed by the gearbox OEM.
+Northern Cape mining operations in summer may push sump temperatures to 110°C or above, favouring higher viscosity or synthetic formulations that maintain adequate film at elevated temperature.

 04